Igniting Innovation 2019 Conference and Awards

 Private sector systems available to public affairs specialists limit media searches to cities and states where media outlets are located making targeting media outlets that serve specific geographic areas very difficult.
 USDA led a multi-agency effort to develop a GIS-based media system that utilizes GIS to identify which media outlets serve any geographic region down to 0.1 miles and generate a distribution list of media outlets for the affected area.
 With this tool, public affairs specialists now can better target messaging quickly during natural and man-made disasters and conduct much better targeted hyperlocal media outreach.
 The system launched in May 2018 and is in use by multiple federal departments and state emergency response agencies.

-Health Care Quality Analytics and Reporting (HCQAR) is an innovative approach to big data analysis at CMS.
+Health Care Quality Analytics and Reporting (HCQAR) is an innovative approach to big data analysis at a Federal health agency.
 Leveraging industry-leading big data technology, coupled with open source analytics software, our solution drastically decreased the time required to perform complex analysis resulting in an average reduction of over 90% in compute time and a savings of over 60% in associated labor cost and error correction.
-CVP’s approach will save hundreds of hours of manual labor and allow for ten times the data analysis using best practices in storage, software, and reporting in one of the most complex and important government programs: Medicare & Medicaid.
+CVP’s approach will save hundreds of hours of manual labor and allow for ten times the data analysis using best practices in storage, software, and reporting in one of the most complex and important Federal health agencies.
 Now data goes from being gathered to being actionable within days instead of months providing doctors better information faster to improve patient outcomes.

 ACCELERATE is a transformative program in support of HHS ReImagine Acquisition designed to empower the workforce in a decentralized manner and create a flexible capability for HHS to change and implement policy.
 Accelerate addresses acquisition workforce process challenges and improves the value derived from HHS expenditure on acquisition support systems.
 It is architected to combine the power of four proven emerging technologies to address these fundamental challenges, and to provide a transformational enhancement to HHS Acquisition capabilities.
 This program also helps align HHS with the President’s Management Agenda, the Modernizing Government Technology Act and the DATA Act.